larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 These are all the packages needed for a complete & functional KDE Plasma desktop environment.

-What is included is the complete KDE Plasma desktop stack, networking, various helpers like `usbutils`, the Dolphin file manager and its plugins, PipeWire sound support, and fonts.
+What is included is the complete KDE Plasma desktop stack, English spell check, graphics drivers with hardware acceleration drivers, CUDA (NVIDIA), networking, various helpers for other packages like `usbutils` and `tessaract`, the Dolphin file manager and its plugins, PipeWire sound support, and fonts.

 Any other package included is technically optional, but I strongly reccommend them. [**Here's**](pkgchoices.md) why I included those. **Please review them before installing.**